pixelass/react-stickyroll/.github/ISSUE_TEMPLATE/bug_report.md

 3. Scroll down to '....'
 4. See error

+**Codesandbox**

+Here's a codesandbox that shows this issue: https://codesandbox.io/s/m1wxp21rx

 **Expected behavior**
 A clear and concise description of what you expected to happen.